 - Fortu JMT, Kim IK, Cooper A, Condra C, Lorenz DJ, Pierce MC.
 Psychiatric patients in the pediatric emergency department undergoing routine urine toxicology screens for medical clearance: results and use.
 Pediatr Emerg Care 2009;25(6):387–92.17.

 - Shihabuddin BS, Hack CM, Sivitz AB.
 Role of urine drug screening in the medical clearance of pediatric psychiatric patients: is there one?
 Pediatr Emerg Care 2013;29(8):903–6.

 - Farkas A, Lipanot K, Sherman K. Routine Laboratory Screening for Acetaminophen and Salicylate Ingestion in Preadmission Psychiatric Patients Is Unnecessary Annals of Emergency Medicine.
 2021;

-Justin Morgenstern.
-Routine laboratory testing is not required prior to admission of psychiatric patients, First10EM, 2020.
+Morgenstern, J. Routine laboratory testing is not required prior to admission of psychiatric patients, First10EM, August 10, 2020.
 Available at: